joseamesquita/Super-Galactic-Age-Calculator/README.md

 3. select copy and open terminal from your desktop
 4. on terminal browse to your desktop: cd Desktop
 5. type: 'git clone https://github.com/joseamesquita/super-galactic-age-calculator.git'
-6. type: 'code .'
+6. type: 'code .' to view source code
-7. to run the application type: 'open index.html' within the super-galactic-age-calculator folder
+7. within the super-galactic-age-calculator directory on the terminal window type: 'npm install'
+8. on the same directory as step 7, type: 'npm run test' to show all tests created and passed

 ## Specs